-Please refer to the ALLH14002 Research Project for Health Professionals 1 Moodle page for additional information, including a detailed task description.
+Please refer to the ALLH14002 Research Project for Health Professionals 1 Moodle page for additional information, including a detailed task description and submission details.
 It is recommended that you carefully review the instructions and use the rubric as a guide when preparing your Introduction for your research paper.